xieweiAlex/English_Learning/words-review.md

+## words-Feb-25.md ##
+words/2025/words-Feb-25.md
+He's a first-class **dolt** who insists on doing things his way. -
+Those were very long and **dismal** winter evenings! -
+Building a portfolio that looks diversified has become a **cinch**.
+Building one that is actually diversified, in the sense that its components offset each other’s risk, has become much harder. -
+It’s even more **galling** because Coca-Cola don’t actually make the Coke themselves - that is outsourced to “bottling companies”.
+They literally just sell it. -
+TikTok is an **ingenious** propaganda platform.
+A mass audience — which skews very young — finds it addictively entertaining. -
+The **fusty** old establishment refused to recognize the demand for popular music. -
+Donald Trump and Joe Biden have both made **indefensible** decisions. -
+She is very **touchy** about her past. -
+The noise that trunks and ambulances made in the street **rankles** me every day. -
+The concessions did little to **placate** the students. -

 ## words-Jan-25.md ##
 words/2025/words-Jan-25.md
 A technological **tour de force**. -
 His **scruffy** appearance does not reflect his character. -
+She felt like an **interloper** in her own family. -
 This polarisation is Mrs May's legacy-and it will **bedevil** her successor. -
 She is **disconsolate** at the death of her cat. -
 **Recumbent** bicycle equipped with very comfortable office chair. -